Some relations between Schwarz-Pick inequality and von Neumann's inequality

 and prove that

 holds for any $f\in SA(B_{\delta})$ and $z,w\in B_{\delta}$.
 In section 5, this estimate will be shown to be the best for the Schur-Agler class $SA(B_{\delta})$ (see Proposition \ref{prop1}).
 We will prove this inequality by operator theoretical approach.
 We emphasize that von Neumann's inequality for a class of generic tuples of $2\times 2$ matrices plays an important role rather than holomorphy.
-This observation leads us to define a class $S_{2, gen}(B_{\Delta})$ of functions and a pseudo-distance $d_{\Delta}$ in section 3 and section 4.
-Here, $\Delta$ is a matrix of abstract functions on a set $E\subset\C^d$ and
+This observation leads us to define a class $S_{2, gen}(B_{\Delta})$ of functions and a pseudo-distance $d_{\Delta}$ on $B_{\Delta}$ by